 Top Ten Movies, Songs and Stories that Inspired The Rift Uprising

 3. “2-1” by Imogene Heap (Song)

 Available September 6, 2016

 Rick Gutierrez is . . . the Cat King of Havana!
 A cat-video tycoon turned salsa-dancer extraordinaire, he’ll take Cuba by storm, romance the girl of his dreams, and ignite a lolcat revolution!

 It all starts when his girlfriend dumps Rick on his sixteenth birthday for uploading cat videos from his bedroom when he … Continue reading

 Several years ago, I reviewed a book called Clifton Chase and the Arrow of Light by Jaimie Engle.
 Since then, I’ve been impressed with Jaimie’s passion to educate kids about standing up against bullying.
 Her book addresses the issue, but she doesn’t stop there.
 Jaimie also visits schools to speak about bullying and how to combat it.
 I asked her to share some of her insights with us here today.

 About Jaimie Engle

 Jaimie Engle is an award-winning author of fantasy, horror, and science fiction books from the Space Coast of Florida.
 Her passion is talking to kids about writing and social issues because words have power.
 Her first novel, an anti-bullying fantasy adventure, was written after her own son was bullied in school.
-She took him to archery club, where she … Continue reading
+She took him to archery club, … Continue reading